 - 8. Negation of "originate operation in progress" occurs after the "originating packet refused" and "originating packet lost" status signals have been set and the link parity bit has been checked on the returned version of the just-originated packet.
 CTL sets "originating packet refused" and "originating packet lost" by asserting the corresponding line for one bit time. - 9.
 The "link error" line is asserted by CTL for one bit time whenever a link parity error is noticed, independent of whether copying, origination, or just repeating is going on.
 The intent is that HSB either set a latch or bump a counter, either of which are readable and resettable by the host.
 When a packet has been copied or originated, the corresponding "in progress" signal is negated after link errors have been checked and, if necessary, signalled. - 10.
-The "join ring" request line carries a level signal that is asserted by HSB to indicate that CTL should leave analog loop back mode and join the ring.
+The "join network" request line carries a level signal that is asserted by HSB to indicate that CTL should leave analog loop back mode and join the ring.
 When HSB negates the level, CTL should return to analog loop back mode.

 - 11. The "enable modem" line carries a level signal that is asserted by HSB to indicate that CTL should leave digital loopback mode.
 It remains asserted as long as that mode of operation is required.
-Both "enable modem" and "join ring" must be asserted in order to participate in the ring. - 12.
-The "node has joined ring" line carries a level signal that CTL asserts whenever it detects current flowing in the relay control line.
-CTL negates this level if current stops flowing. - 13.
-For the 8.3 Mhz V2.LNI.CTL, a bit time may range from 100 to 140 ns.
+Both "enable modem" and "join network" must be asserted in order to participate in the network. - 12.
+The "node has joined network" line carries a level signal that CTL asserts at all times that it appears to be participating in the network. - 13.
+A bit time may range from 75 to 200 ns.